I was hiking the Cape Falcon trail at Oswald West State Park, and I saw them down below – the surfers bobbing in the waves of Short Sands Beach.

 On this map, the little hiker icon will show you the exact location of the Short Sands Beach trailhead, and the orange bed icons are places to stay!

-More Hikes Near Short Sands Beach
+More Adventures Near Short Sands Beach

 Pin any of these photos to reference this Short Sands Beach surfing and hiking guide later!